|

 is currently unknown.
 In the tables below, the wiring is given for each

-cipher wheel, the entry disc (ETW) and the reflector (UKW).
+cipher rotor, the entry disc (ETW) and the reflector (UKW).
 In the column

 Notch the position is given of the turnover notch on the circumference

-of the wheel, whilst the column Turnover shows which letter (or number)
+of the rotor, whilst the column Turnover shows which letter (or number)

-is visible in the window at that time.
+is visible in the window at that point.

-The wiring for the wheels is defined as a translation of the input (right)
+The wiring of the rotors is defined as a translation of the input (right)

 to the output (left).
 In other words: all wiring is given as seen from the entry disc (ETW),

-Please note that the wheels of the Service Enigma machines (Enigma I)
+Please note that the rotors of the Service Enigma machine (Enigma I)

 |